epfl-si/search-inside/README.md

 -----------

 * The index data is stored inside the Elastic image.
-* In production, the Elastic image is rebuilt every night (by a Tekton Pipeline triggered by a CronJob).
+* The Elastic image is rebuilt every night (by a Tekton Pipeline) on the TEST environment.

 Contributing
 -------------